-Here is my first round pick of five of the best river cruises.
+My first round of five best river cruises

 If a cruise sounds appealing but the idea of spending your vacation with 4,500 other guests isn’t your cup of tea, it might be time to rethink that ocean cruise.
 You may be ready for a slower-paced river cruise.